johnrm174/model-railway-signalling/README.md

 To give it a go, just download the files and run 'my_layout'

+For a simple example of how to use the "signals" and "points" modules with the tkinter graphics package to create a basic track schematic with interlocked signals/points see "simple_example.py

 Comments and suggestions welcome - but please be kind - the last time I coded anything it was in Ada96 ;)